mikecrinite/ColorPalette/README.md

 # ColorPalette
-A simple app that allows a user to take (or select from the gallery) a photo and then creates a color palette based on the color of that photo
+A simple app that allows a user to either take a photo, select one from the gallery, or enter a hex color code, and then creates a color palette based on the user's selection

 ### Planned features
-* Input a color by hex code to create palette
 * Display the name of the closest known color
 * Save a color palette for future use